About Nisha

 I didn’t want to stay in that cycle.
 And that’s where journaling came in.

 Journaling helped me slow down enough to notice what I actually needed.
 Like when I felt overwhelmed, it wasn’t just stress, I needed space.
-And when I kept avoiding certain conversations, it usually fear underneath.
+And when I kept avoiding certain conversations, it was usually fear underneath.

 Writing things out made those patterns easier to see.
 It gave me a chance to pause instead of reacting on autopilot and choose a different way to respond.